nandi95/vue-toastify/README.md

 - Remove core-js dependency

 - Add touch swipe gestures

+- Move animation to purely css with animation-play-state

 - Re-write in TypeScript and use the vue core's `validateProps()`, rewrite for vue 3